-Bunnahabhain is the most northerly of Islay’s 8 working distilleries and dates back to 1881.
-It was built by one William Robertson in partnership with the Greenlees Bros.
+Bunnahabhain is the most northerly of Islay’s 8 working distilleries and was built by one William Robertson in partnership with the Greenlees Bros in 1881.
 Constructing a distillery some 8 miles north of Port Askaig was no mean feat in those days and as well as the distillery itself, Robertson constructed a road, housing for his workers and crucially, a pier.

 For many decades, the distillery and surrounding community survived purely on deliveries from the sea.
-Clyde puffers brought barley and supplies and took whisky to the blenders in Glasgow and beyond.
-Even this endeavor was not without it’s problems as the treacherous stretch of water between Islay’s north-east coast and the Paps of Jura is renowned as a danger spot.
-For an example of this we need look no further than the tale of the Wyre Majestic.
+Clyde puffers brought barley supplies and took whisky back to the blenders in Glasgow and beyond.
+Even this endeavor was not without it’s problems however as the treacherous stretch of water between Islay’s north-east coast and the Paps of Jura has claimed its fair share of wrecks over the years.
+For an example of this we need look no further than the tale of the Wyre Majestic…

 On the 18th of October 1974 a Fleetwood Trawler named the Wyre Majestic and it’s sister ship Wyre Defence, were unable to secure a berth at Oban for the night and decided to push on home to Fleetwood.
 While attempting to navigate the sound of Islay the Majestic ran into trouble and found themselves veering off-course.
-They hit the rocks at full speed and, despite the best efforts of Captain and crew the trawler could not be freed and to this day it rests, crumbling on the shore by Bunnahabhain Distillery.
+They hit the rocks at full speed and, despite the best efforts of Captain and crew the trawler could not be freed.
+To this day it rests, crumbling on the shore by Bunnahabhain Distillery.

 Today of course, the distillery is supplied by road and tales of shipwreck and marooned trawlermen are largely a thing of the past.
 One can’t help but wonder though, if there has ever been a better place to be marooned than outside Bunnahabhain distillery!